 - We are transforming mental health provision through collaborative initiatives such as Forward Thinking Birmingham, a unique NHS-charity-academic-patient partnership supporting children, adolescents and young adults.

-- Through our membership of Birmingham Health Partners, our strategic alliance with the University of Birmingham and University Hospitals Birmingham NHS Foundation Trust, we are shaping and developing the city’s research strategy for women’s and children’s health, aligned with the goals of the Trust and STP.
+- Through our membership of Birmingham Health Partners, our strategic alliance with the University of Birmingham and University Hospitals Birmingham NHS Foundation Trust, we are shaping and developing the city’s research strategy for women’s and children’s health, aligned with the goals of the Trust and ICS.

 We have a have a strong track record of global impact through our pioneering care and research that has changed clinical practice and improved health outcomes for some of the poorest countries in the world.